SORSE/sorse.github.io/_posts/blog/2021-01-18-embedding-a-jupyter-notebook.md

 To do this we again turn to the API, however this time we need the API within the single user Jupyter server we just started.
 The URL is therefore more complicated as we first need to point it towards the correct server, and then access the API.
 Once we reach that API though, there’s an extremely useful endpoint which can allow us to access the contents of a file.
 If we access this endpoint with a GET request, we will return the contents allowing us to save the file within our database.
 Accessing the same endpoint with a POST request will create a new empty notebook file, returning the filename that we’d need to direct the iframe.
 We can also access this endpoint with a PUT request, passing in some data and it will create a new file with that content.
 These three methods give us all the functionality we need to provide a one-to-one relationship between our application and a Jupyter notebook file.

-{% include image.html url="/assets/images/embedding-a-jupyter-notebook/rori_link.001.jpeg" description="URL needed to access notebook file contents" %}
+{% include figure image_path="/assets/images/embedding-a-jupyter-notebook/rori_link.001.jpeg" alt="rori_link.001.jpeg" caption="URL needed to access notebook file contents" %}

 So, to create an empty notebook file we can make the following request.
 This will generate a new empty notebook file within the `work` directory.